 The bigger caution I would have is with another book in this series.
 While the author is either Mormon or Christian (it's clear he is operating from some sort of Judeo-Christian perspective) it's clear he is also a libertarian.
 Now, libertarians and Christians can get along quite nicely, and on many issues, because we both agree that government shouldn't try to be God.
 Thus we both believe in some form of smaller government.
 But in The Tuttle Twins Learn About The Law Boyack's libertarian perspective comes out in a way that conflicts with a solid Christian perspective.
 In The Law children are left with the impression that governments gain their authority from people, and not God.
 And from that assumption the author argues that governments should only be able to do what people are able to do.
 So, just as it would be wrong for a person to forcibly take money from you, the same should be true of government.
 Children will be left thinking that taxation is theft, and that simply isn't so – God has empowered governments to do some things which individuals must not do, and taxation is one of them (Luke 20:25, 1 Peter 2:13-14).
 There are some good points made in this same book, but because it is aimed at children, I think it a bit much to expect them to sift out the good from the bad, so I would not recommend this title.

-There are three other titles in the series that are worth recommending.
+There are four other titles in the series that are worth recommending.

 In The Tuttle Twins and the Miraculous Pencil, the twins and their class go on a field trip to a pencil factory where they learn "not a single person on the face of the earth knows how to make" a pencil.
 They learn that the eraser was made up of three ingredients, that had to come from three different countries.
 The wood for the pencil could only be harvested with the combined efforts of loggers, and all the workers involved in crafting chainsaws, trucks, rope and more that are involved in bring the wood to the mill.
 Then they look at what was involved in making the graphite "lead", and the yellow paint, and the metal ferrule at the end that holds the eraser - the class learns that countless people are involved in making a pencil, but each one of them only knows about how to make their own contribution.